pypi/warehouse/docs/ui-principles.rst

 Following this principle can also help to reduce the footprint of our frontend code, which will make Warehouse easier to maintain in the long term.

-2. Consider Usability and Accessibility
+2. Consider usability and accessibility
 ---------------------------------------

 Ensuring Warehouse follows usability and accessibility best practices will make